JochenFM/art_prints_ms4/README.md

 - [Autoprefixer](https://autoprefixer.github.io/) to ensure CSS compatibility across different browsers.
 - Alicia Ramirez' [Closing Tags Checker](https://www.aliciaramirez.com/closing-tags-checker/) to check if all tags are closed properly.
 - [Coolers.co](https://coolors.co/) to help create the color palette used across the site.
+- [Devoth‘s HEX 2 RGBA Color Calculator](http://hex2rgba.devoth.com/) to generate the rgba from hex values for inclusion in CSS.
 - [Favicon.io](https://favicon.io//) to create the brand logo icon in the browser tab.
 - [Canva](https://www.canva.com/en_gb/) to create the brand logo PNG
 - [Font Awesome](https://fontawesome.com/) for all (button) icons.